Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 “Right.”
 Daar grumbled and shook his pelt out, then turned back to the guildmasters.
 “That sorta makes ‘yer mutual certainty less an assertion o’ fact an’ more an’ article o’ faith, don’t it?”

 Fer ducked his head respectfully.
 “I personally received a clear assurance from Officer Muki of Clan Goldpaw, My Father.
-He said he was certain we’d be hearing from---”
+He said he was certain we’d be hearing from - ”

 “That’s just a Goldpaw bein’ friendly an’ polite.
 An’ it’s a lot *less* than actually winning the contract,” Daar pointed out.
 “I’d bet Gojo got somethin’ similar, didn’tcha?”